18F/tts-buy-bug-bounty/2018-procurement/QASP.md

 to meet the terms of the contract.
 The role of the CO/COR is quality assurance to ensure contract standards are achieved.
-The contractor shall perform all work required in a satisfactory manner in accordance with the requirements of the PWS.
+The contractor shall perform all work required in a satisfactory manner in accordance with the requirements of the RFQ.
 The COR shall notify the CO for appropriate action if it is likely that the contractor will not achieve successful final delivery of the software code in accordance with the performance objectives and acceptable quality levels (AQLs) identified